 Hi!
 I am writing up this guide for the perfect homemade pappardelle!
-It is the easiest shape to make.
-All you need is a batch of my easy homemade pasta dough and you are good to go!
-I always give the dough a few rolls because it makes it super smooth and silky.
-Afterwards it is cut into strands whatever size you like.
-Try it with any of my butter sauces or my brand new white pork ragu!
+It is the easiest shape to make for a first time pasta maker.
+All you need is a batch of my easy homemade pasta dough and a pasta machine and you are good to go!
+Try it with any of my butter sauces or my best bolognese sauce would be perfection, perfect for the winter months.

 Fresh egg pasta dough